gpsteglich/django-survey/TreaProject/docs/index.rst

 on a user-friendly webpage tested on Google Chrome, Mozilla Firefox and Internet Explorer.
-The development of this application focused on being extensible so that the creation and/or modification of new types of questions (fields) can be done easily.
+The development of this application focused on being extensible so that the creation and/or modification of new types of questions (fields) could be done easily.

 Contents
 ========